 A Grade I listed house designed and lived in by 19th century architect Augustus Pugin who is best known for the magnificent interiors, furnishings and fittings of the Houses of Parliament.
 His contribution to the townscape of Ramsgate brought lasting fame to the town and can be seen from the East Cliff to the West Cliff.

-St Augustine’s Church next to the home built and designed by Augustus Pugin, where the family vault is located beneath the Pugin Chantry.
+St Augustine’s Church next to The Grange is where the family vault is located beneath the Pugin Chantry.

 Spitfire and Hurricane Museum